Ben McAdams: Political positions

-When campaigning in 2018 for a deep-red congressional seat, McAdams described himself as a moderate Democrat.
-He emphasized his efforts to work with Republicans, and said it is important to work together to solve problems.
-Running in 2026 for what is expected to be a solidly blue seat, McAdams has positioned himself both as "a fighter, and... also a collaborator" when needed to get results.
+Ahead of 2018 and 2020 elections, McAdams described himself as a moderate Democrat.
+He emphasized his efforts to work with Republicans, and said he believed it is important to work together to solve problems.
+Politico, however, described McAdams as a conservative Democrat, and according to the UCLA Department of Political Science's DW-NOMINATE scores, McAdams was the most conservative Democrat in the 116th House.

+Ahead of the 2026 election, Utah Governor Cox stated that McAdams had taken positions further to the left as a result of the redistricting.
+In announcing his run, however, McAdams noted "I haven't changed.
+People know that I'll work with anyone to get results," and urged the Democratic Party to be more inclusive of diverse viewpoints.

 Abortion

-During the 2018 campaign, McAdams identified himself as pro-life but voted against several anti-abortion bills as a state senator.
-He has said he "believes in the sanctity of life at all stages", and "opposes abortion except in cases of rape, incest, danger to the mother's life, and in certain other rare circumstances".

-However, as a Utah state senator, McAdams opposed at least seven bills intended to restrict abortion care, including: a bill to increase the waiting period for abortions from 24 to 72 hours, a bill mandating biannual inspections of abortion clinics, a bill requiring doctors to describe ultrasound images to patients, and a bill that would have allowed health care providers to refuse to perform abortions on religious grounds.
+As a Utah state senator, McAdams opposed a bill to increase the waiting period for abortions from 24 to 72 hours, a bill mandating biannual inspections of abortion clinics, a bill requiring doctors to describe ultrasound images to patients, and a bill that would have allowed health care providers to refuse to perform abortions on religious grounds.
+As such, he received a 100% rating from the pro-choice Planned Parenthood Action Council of Utah for his time as a state senator (2011-2012).
+In 2018, however, under fire from Love's campaign, he said he voted against the anti-abortion bills because he considered them poorly written and was concerned about their unintended legal consequences, not because he supported abortion.

-During the 2018 election campaign, McAdams described himself as pro-life, referring to his "deeply held beliefs about the sanctity of life."
-McAdams also said "decisions about terminating a pregnancy should [be] made by a woman in consultation with her physician, family members and faith counselors she trusts".
-He also said he does not support abortion, but he supports "reasonable exceptions for rape, or incest or where the life of the mother is endangered.
-In those cases, it is a personal question."
+During the 2018 election campaign, McAdams described himself as pro-life, referring to his "deeply held beliefs about the sanctity of life", and said that Mia Love's charge that he is an abortion advocate was "offensive".
+McAdams also said "decisions about terminating a pregnancy should [be] made by a woman in consultation with her physician, family members, and faith counselors she trusts".

+During the 2026 election campaign, McAdams has pledged support for abortion rights, referring to them as “health care,” and saying he would vote to “codify Roe and restore a woman’s right to choose” if elected.